Install the Collector for Kubernetes using Helm

 Verify the deployment

-If the chart is deployed successfully, the output displays a message informing that the Splunk Distribution of the OpenTelemetry Collector for Kubernetes is being deployed in your Kubernetes cluster, the last deployment date, and the status.
+If the Helm chart deployed successfully, it displays a message indicating that the Splunk Distribution of the OpenTelemetry Collector for Kubernetes is being deployed onto your Kubernetes cluster along with the last deployment date and the status.

 Use the Kubernetes Operator in OpenTelemetry

-Using the Splunk Helm chart, you can install the Splunk Collector along with an upstream OpenTelemetry Kubernetes Operator for zero-code instrumentation.
+Using the same Helm chart, you can also deploy an upstream OpenTelemetry Kubernetes Operator for zero-code instrumentation.
 For more information, see Automatic discovery for Kubernetes.

 This instance of the Kubernetes Operator is part of the upstream OpenTelemetry Operator project.
 See the OpenTelemetry Operator documentation in GitHub for more information.